Head and neck cancer: Alcohol and tobacco

 A major carcinogenic compound in tobacco smoke is acrylonitrile.
 Acrylonitrile appears to indirectly cause DNA damage by increasing oxidative stress, leading to increased levels of 8-oxo-2'-deoxyguanosine (8-oxo-dG) and formamidopyrimidine in DNA. (see image).
 Both 8-oxo-dG and formamidopyrimidine are mutagenic.
 DNA glycosylase NEIL1 prevents mutagenesis by 8-oxo-dG and removes formamidopyrimidines from DNA.

 Smokeless tobacco (including products where tobacco is chewed) is a cause of oral cancer.
-Increased risk of oral cancer caused by smokeless tobacco is present in countries such as the United States but particularly prevalent in Southeast Asian countries where the use of smokeless tobacco is common.
+Increased risk of oral cancer caused by smokeless tobacco is present in countries such as the United States, but particularly prevalent in Southeast Asian countries where the use of smokeless tobacco is common.
 Smokeless tobacco is associated with a higher risk of developing head and neck cancer due to the presence of the tobacco-specific carcinogen N'-nitrosonornicotine.

 Cigar and pipe smoking are also important risk factors for oral cancer.
 They have a dose dependent relationship with more consumption leading to higher chances of developing cancer.
-The use of electronic cigarettes may also lead to the development of head and neck cancers due to the substances like propylene glycol, glycerol, nitrosamines, and metals contained therein, which can cause damage to the airways.
+The use of electronic cigarettes may also lead to the development of head and neck cancers due to substances like propylene glycol, glycerol, nitrosamines, and metals contained therein, which can cause damage to the airways.
 Exposure to e-vapour has been shown to reduce cell viability and increase the rate of cell death via apoptosis or necrosis with or without nicotine.
 This area of study requires more research, however.
 Similarly, additional research is needed to understand how marijuana possibly promotes head and neck cancers.
 A 2019 meta-analysis did not conclude that marijuana was associated with head and neck cancer risk.
 Yet individuals with cannabis use disorder were more likely to be diagnosed with such cancers in a large study published 2024.

 Diet

 Many dietary nutrients are associated with cancer protection and its development.
 Generally, foods with a protective effect with respect to oral cancer demonstrate antioxidant and anti-inflammatory effects such as fruits, vegetables, curcumin and green tea.
 Conversely, pro-inflammatory food substances such as red meat, processed meat and fried food can increase the risk of developing head and neck cancer.
 An increased adherence to the Mediterranean diet is also related to a lower risk of cancer mortality and a reduced risk of developing multiple cancers including head and neck cancer.
 Elevated levels of nitrites in preserved meats and salted fish have been shown to increase the risk of nasopharyngeal cancer.
 Overall, a poor nutritional intake (often associated with alcoholism) with subsequent vitamin deficiencies is a risk factor for head and neck cancer.

-In terms of nutritional supplements, antioxidants such as vitamin E and beta-carotene might reduce the toxic effect of radiotherapy in people with head and neck cancer but they can also increase recurrence rates, especially in smokers.
+In terms of nutritional supplements, antioxidants such as vitamin E and beta-carotene might reduce the toxic effect of radiotherapy in people with head and neck cancer.
+Still, they can also increase recurrence rates, especially in smokers.